Watch the video of our 2021 CMMA Info Session here.

 Use key marketing insights to attract, engage, and inspire your potential customers.
 In this session, we will explore the power of positioning and talk about promotional engagement strategies that will ensure you get noticed.
 Relevant case studies will help you make the connections between concept and execution.

 Just as new modern managers are expected to be both tech- and social media-savvy, being financially savvy is now a requirement too.
 Most managers and every business owner will ultimately have some degree of accountability for a business entity’s financial performance.
 Yet rarely do organizations provide training in financial management and the majority of university courses in accounting or finance that are requirements for general business students are inadequate in terms of developing their abilities to use financial information in decision-making effectively.
 In this session, you will learn what drives the need for financial information for key stakeholders.
 We will explore the most common and comprehensive source – an entity’s financial statements – distilling the key metrics for primary business performance criteria.
 Building on this capability and knowledge, we will switch our perspective to a future-orientation and explore how operational budgeting can be used to achieve desired performance metrics.

-SESSION 7: MARKETING
+SESSION 7: PROJECT MANAGEMENT

 SESSION 8: INDUSTRY FORWARD